SpectrumIM/spectrum2/documentation/backends/transwhat.md

 ### Description

 Transwhat backend adds support for Whatsapp network.
-It is included in our Docker image.
 For more information about it, check the [Transwhat GitHub page](https://github.com/stv0g/transwhat).

 ### Configuration